SF & Marin

-Risk factors for neck pain include involvement in contact sports, a history of motor-vehicle accidents, a family history of arthritis, and chronic poor posture.
-Prevention of neck pain in the context of these activities often includes neck stretches, strengthening exercises, and sometimes neck bracing.
+Risk factors include involvement in contact sports, a history of motor-vehicle accidents, a family history of arthritis, and chronic poor posture.
+Prevention in the context of these activities often includes neck stretches, strengthening exercises, and sometimes neck bracing.

 Treatments for Neck Pain | Mill Valley

-The proper treatment for neck pain by and large depends on correctly identifying the cause of the pain and the structures involved.
+Proper treatment by and large depends on correctly identifying the cause of the pain and the structures involved.

 Pain related to a muscle strain, postural stress or tightness often responds well to sports massage, stretching, and myofascial release.
 Improving one’s posture, improving one’s workplace ergonomics, and decreasing the amount of time spent looking down at a phone all help to reduce the amount of stress on the neck.